Security & Privacy

 16. Now it’s time to install the new OS on your Mac!
 Read this entire step carefully before you proceed; you’ll need to be ready to press buttons on the keyboard quickly.
 Click on the Apple menu, then select “Restart…” and click Restart again when ready.
 Immediately begin holding down the Option key on your keyboard (or “Alt” if you’re using a third-party USB keyboard).
 Immediately as soon as you see multiple drive options, stop holding the Option/Alt key, and use the arrow keys to choose the “EFI Boot” option with the blue-and-white OpenCore logo.
 Press the Return or Enter key to select this option.

-Next, use the arrow keys and Return/Enter to select the “Install macOS Sonoma” option.
+Next, use the arrow keys and Return/Enter to select the “Install macOS Sequoia” option.
 Your Mac will start booting up from the installation disk.
 Depending on the age and speed of your Mac and your external drive, this may take a few minutes.

 18. After a while, your Mac will probably restart on its own.
 If it brings you back to the screen shown in step 17, just click on the Apple menu in the top-left corner and select Restart, and immediately begin holding Option again.
 Select “EFI Boot” again, but this time you’ll need to choose the “macOS Installer” option with the internal hard drive icon superimposed (pictured below).
 This will allow the operating system installation to complete.

-19. When macOS Sonoma has finished installing, there are just a few more steps remaining.
+19. When macOS Sequoia has finished installing, there are just a few more steps remaining.
 First, you’ll want to set up your internal drive properly to ensure you no longer need the external drive attached.
 To do this, open the OpenCore-Patcher app (the one you used in step 2).
 From the main menu (as depicted in step 3), repeat steps 10 and 11 again to build and begin installing OpenCore.

 20. Although in step 12 you chose your external drive, this time you’ll instead select your internal drive (which is most likely disk0, but may vary depending on your Mac).